 #19 – Sierra Del Lacandon National Park

 With some of the most diverse ecosystems in the entire country, Sierra Del Lacandon National Park is a stunning site with jagged limestone cliffs and lush green rainforests.
-Budging up to the Mexican border, Sierra Del Lacandon National Park is protected land that covers an astonishing 2,000 square kilometers.
+Budging up to the Mexican border, Sierra Del Lacandon National Park is protected land that covers an astonishing 2,000 square kilometres.

 Not only is the park thriving with native plants and flowers, but it’s also home to more than 30 archaeological sites to explore.
+And on top of that, you can find the likes of monkeys, crocodiles, anteaters and even (very rarely) jaguars and pumas.
+Oh, and let’s not forget the cenotes.

 Best Attractions